suchjs/vp-suchjs/docs/en/api.md

 ### `Such.config`

 With the above three methods, we can easily extend the types supported by Suchjs.
-In order to quickly define these data, Suchjs provides this method to load the data.
+In order to quickly define these data all, Suchjs provides this method:

 `Such.config(settings: TSuchSettings)`

-Now describe the format of `settings` in the form of sample code.
+What the `settings` look like is shown in the below code.

 ```javascript
 Such.config({